kohjingyu/CRF-sentiment-analysis/README.md

 wtoi_EN.txt
 wtoi_ES.txt
 ```

+## Running Parts 1-4
+Our part 1-4 code is located in `CRF_FinalProject.ipynb`.
+Markdown cells for the various parts have been created, and comments and docstrings have been added to describe each function in detail.
+More information is detailed in our report.

+To change the dataset to run the part 1-4 code on, update the first cell to set `dataset = "ES"` or `dataset = "EN"`.

 ## Training
 To train our BiLSTM + CRF and BERT + BiLSTM + CRF models, execute the following line in the terminal: